breadcat/blog.minskio.co.uk/content/quotes.md

 >How far do you think I can kick this bucket? <!-- joke punchline -->

+>I am never gonna financially recover from this <!-- tiger king -->

 >I am the milkman, my milk is delicious <!-- psychonauts -->

 >I did not have sexual relations with that woman <!-- bill clinton -->